-Some would say awareness is great and all but there isn’t anything the average person can do about it.
+Some people say autism awareness is great and all but there isn’t anything the average person can do about it.

 I beg to differ.

 If you have a loved one with any special needs this advice isn’t new to you.
 However, you may want to share these tips with more than a few well-meaning people you know.
-One person can make a difference…
+One person really can make a difference.

 If you can’t say anything nice, etc., etc.